phlalx/sawadee/README.md

 What I'd like to complete in the near future.

-* deal correctly with requests from peers (for some reasons, I don't get any request, although the code is there)
+* Improve the implementation of the protocol
+* improve the code
   * more consistent error management
-  * now there are a lot of asserts, unguarded possible exceptions and so on.
-  * detect incorrect behavior from peers.
+  * module decomposition can be improved
+  * review possible race conditions and async issues
 * resource management
-  * better handling (closing) of socket connections
+  * better handling of socket connections (freeing of fd)
-  * better usage of buffer.
-Buffers keep getting allocated with no efficiency concern.
-* Improve requesting strategy based on various indicators
-* Replace polling by event-based functions
-* Use more efficient datastructures
+  * be more careful with buffer allocation
 * Dealing with DHT and magnet
-* Automatic testing / benchmarking
+* Automatic testing

+Less urgent.

+* Use more efficient datastructures in requesting
 * Read parameters from json files
 * Re-query the tracker to find more peers
 * download several files concurrently